neilbipat/OgreSlayer-vs-Ogre/README.md

 ### Accomplishments

--Able to create something Game-like
+- Able to create something Game-like
--Learned how to use Objects in JavaScript
+- Learned how to use Objects in JavaScript
--Learned how to incoporate Objects as well as parts of them into functions
+- Learned how to incoporate Objects as well as parts of them into functions